ballerina-platform/module-ballerinax-salesforce/sfdc37/Module.md

 ```

 The `getQueryResult` remote function executes a SOQL query that returns all the results in a single response or if it exceeds
-the maximum record limit, it returns part of the results and an identifier used to retrieve the remaining results.
+the maximum record limit, it returns part of the results and an identifier that can be used to retrieve the remaining results.

 ```ballerina
 string sampleQuery = "SELECT name FROM Account";